devangsharma14/Bank-Management-Web-Application/README.md

 This project is a part of Tata Consultancy Service Xplore Training Program.
 For detailed requirement specification refer documents in the Assests Folder.<br/>
 ### Database
-Database Schema is specifed in THIS document
+Database Schema is specifed in [THIS](assets/Database Script.pdf) document

 ## Dependencies
 * Flask
 * sqlite3
+assets/Database Script.pdf